paixaop/node-sodium/README.md

 Port of the [lib sodium](https://github.com/jedisct1/libsodium) Encryption Library to Node.js.

-This a work in progress but most of Lib Sodium as been ported already.
+This is a work in progress but most of Lib Sodium has been ported already.
-Missing are the `generichash` functions, and the alternative primitives, like `crypto_box_curve25519xsalsa20poly1305`, or `crypto_stream_aes128ctr`
+Missing are the `generichash` functions, and the alternative primitives, like `crypto_box_curve25519xsalsa20poly1305`, or `crypto_stream_aes128ctr`.

-There's a "low level" native module that gives you access directly to Lib Sodium, and a friendlier high level API that makes the use of the library a bit easier.
+There's a "low level" native module that gives you access directly to Lib Sodium, and a friendlier high level API that makes the library a bit easier to use.

 Check [`docs/ported-functions.md`](https://github.com/paixaop/node-sodium/tree/master/docs/ported-functions.md) for a list of all lib sodium functions included in node-sodium.